Updated: Nov 21, 2022

 You ate a lot of carbs on the day of your DUI detention.

-You felt sober and were taken aback by the results of your breath test.
+You felt sober and were taken aback by your breath test results.

 If any of these apply to you, you can speak with your DUI Attorney about the possibility of a ketosis defense.